Monitoring

 Note

 By default Linux machines are not configured to send email.
 If you are using the --mail option to emborg-overdue be sure that to check that it is working.
-You can do so by sending mail to your self using the mail command.
+You can do so by sending mail to your self using the mail or mailx command.
 If you do not receive your test message you will need to set up email forwarding on your machine.
 You can do so by installing and configuring PostFix as a null client.

 Alternately you can run emborg-overdue from cron.daily (described in the root example).